dipalpat/tap-buildpacks-workshop/session-2.md

 ```shell
 TBD
 ```
-Add ServiceAccountRef under spec to the file before applying if you are using YAML created by kp cli
+Replace ServiceAccountRef under spec to the file before applying if you are using YAML created by kp cli
 ``````shell
 serviceAccountRef:
     name: dependencies-pull-serviceaccount